jeqo/jeqo.github.io-src/content/posts/2021-12-10-kafka-data-loss/index.md

 {{<zoom-img src="data-loss-5.png">}}

-Make sure to balance these trade-offs according to your needs.
+Make sure to balance these trade-offs according to your needs 🙌.